mbausdorf/material-drawr/README.md

 fun!

 current bugs:
 Window needs to be resized once for the canvas to have correct size.
-Has height 0 before
+Has height 0 before.